userfrancine/-userfrancine.github.io/README.md

 𝙈𝙖𝙞𝙣 𝘾𝙖𝙨𝙩 𝙊𝙫𝙚𝙧𝙫𝙞𝙚𝙬

-Neil Patrick Harris as Count Olaf, a failing actor who is determined to claim the Baudelaire fortune for himself.
+• Neil Patrick Harris as Count Olaf, a failing actor who is determined to claim the Baudelaire fortune for himself.
 He is a member of the fire-starting side of the secret organization VFD (Volunteer Fire Department).
 He has a unibrow and a tattoo resembling an eye on his left ankle, which is frequently used to identify him when he is disguised.

 • Patrick Warburton as Lemony Snicket, the narrator and member of VFD who is tasked with explaining the events during the lives of the Baudelaires.

-• Malina Weissman as Violet Baudelaire,[7] the eldest Baudelaire sibling, an inventor and talented mechanic.[8]
+• Malina Weissman as Violet Baudelaire, the eldest Baudelaire sibling, an inventor and talented mechanic.

 •Louis Hynes as Klaus Baudelaire, the middle Baudelaire child, interested in literature and books.